gagansingh894/jams-rs/README.md

 (🚧) **J.A.M.S** also provides HTTP & gRPC client implementations in multiple languages.
 [See here](https://github.com/gagansingh894/jams-rs/tree/main/clients)

-⚠️ **DISCLAIMER: jams is currently unstable and may not run properly on ARM chips.
-Future releases will fix this.
-For now use docker image or Linux x86_64 architecture**
+⚠️ **DISCLAIMER: Only Pytorch 2.2.0 is supported for now due to dependencies on FFI bindings**

 ---